Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 4

 & public men - though

-people are tired of / war
+/ people are tired of / war

 like most people elsewhere.

-and Lawrence thinks tt
+And Lawrence thinks tt

-w hm in France France
+w him in France France

 is safe.